stratisproject/Documentation/source/SmartContracts/Tutorial3-ExtendingHelloWorld/hello-world-extension-tutorial-introduction.rst

         return PersistentState.GetUInt64($"Allowance:{owner}:{spender}");
     }

 ``Allowance`` is effectively a 2D dictionary with two addresses being used to form the key.
 As the only requirement is to access the allowance for any two addresses, there is no need to keep a record of an index or bounds.
-In fact, the bounds of 2D dictionary can grow as required.
-Again, when storing allowances, as far as the smart contract is concerned, it is just persisting individual pieces of data.
+In fact, the bounds of the 2D dictionary can grow as required.
+When storing the allowances in the above code, as far as the smart contract is concerned, it is just persisting individual pieces of data.

 Calling a method on the contract for the first time
 ====================================================

-To begin, we are going SayHello().
-Fromm examining the code, you can see that the call receipt will give a ``returnValue`` of "Hello World" no matter how many times the method is called.
-The ``Index`` property updates from -1 to 0 and, from then on, remain at 0.
+To begin, we are going to call the ``SayHello()`` again.
+From examining the code, you will see that the call receipt will give a ``returnValue`` of "Hello World" no matter how many times the method is called.
+The ``Index`` property updates from -1 to 0 and, from then on, remains at 0.
 To remind yourself how to make a method call, refer to :ref:`creating-a-real-transaction-which-calls-sayhello`.

-.. note:: If you want to check the Index value, you could try and create a method to retrieve it.
+.. note:: If you want to check the ``Index`` value, you could try and create a method to retrieve it.
 In this case you must redeploy the smart contract.
 You don't have to rename the smart contract because, as you saw in the last tutorial, smart contracts are identified by their address.
 However, it is good from a code management point of view.

 Adding multiple greetings to the smart contract
 ================================================